pranavOfficial-16/Inventory-Management-System-API/README.md

 # Inventory Management System API

-A robust FastAPI-based backend API for warehouse inventory management with real-time stock tracking and low-stock alerts.
 A FastAPI-based backend API to track products in a warehouse.

 ## Tech Stack & Libraries